View Upcoming Events

 Spreading kindness improves our own mood, but as it turns out, our acts of kindness and good deeds may have a larger impact on the world than we initially thought.

 Practicing random acts of kindness has a domino effect, according to research done at Harvard and the University of California at San Diego.
-In the article “Acts of Kindness Spread Surprisingly Easily: Just a Few People Can Make a Difference,” they explain how “One person’s generosity spread first to three people and then to the nine people that those three people interact with in the future, and then to still other individuals in subsequent waves of the experiment.”
+The article “Acts of Kindness Spread Surprisingly Easily: Just a Few People Can Make a Difference” explains how “One person’s generosity spread first to three people and then to the nine people that those three people interact with in the future, and then to still other individuals in subsequent waves of the experiment.”

 Now, more than ever, we need to take the time in our lives to stop, take a deep breath, and remember that kindness is contagious.
 Kindness inspires more kindness!